When it comes to making money online, I’ve tried pretty much everything.

-The reason I advise you to have at least 30 posts is that it’s enough content that allows you to walk away from your website without doing any more work, while still having enough to see results.
+I advise you to have at least 30 posts because it’s enough content that allows you to walk away from your website without doing any more work while still having enough to see results.

 Every new website does take time to mature.
 On average, I expect a new website to start seeing some results 6 to 8 months down the line.